Manwe-777/tool-db/README.md

   topic: string;

   // Public and private (ECDSA) keys of our client.
 In the default network adapter these are used to sign
-  // our messages as we join and leave the network, and public key should match the client ID.
+  // our messages as we join and leave the network, public key should match the client ID (as a base64 exported string).
   publicKey: CryptoKey | undefined;
   privateKey: CryptoKey | undefined;
 }